jlfaucher/executor/sandbox/jlf/delivery/readme.txt

     a RexxBlock contains informations that depends on the evaluation context.
     In particular, when a RexxBlock is a closure's source, it will hold a snapshot of the context's variables :
     ~source : source of the RexxSourceLiteral, never changed even if ~functionDoer or ~actionDoer called.
-    ~variables : snapshot of the context's variables (a directory), created only if the source starts with "::closure".
+    ~variables : snapshot of the context's variables (a directory), created only if the source starts with "expose".
     ~rawExecutable : the raw executable of the RexxSourceLiteral, created at load-time (routine or method).
     ~executable : cached executable, managed by doers.cls. ~executable~source can be different from ~source.